puzun/ipekpinaruzun-github.io/README.md

 # Publications

+#### (2025)

+Uzun, İ.P., & Kumcu, A. (2025).
+Looking at Online Language Comprehension with the Visual World Paradigm: A Systematic and Cross-Linguistic Review of Three Decades.
+Journal of Linguistic Research (accepted, in press).

+Uzun, İ.P., Arslan, S., & Aydın, Ö. (2025).
+What eye movements reveal about pre-verbal focus processing in Turkish: An eye-tracking study on sentence comprehension during reading.
+B. Kırkıcı (ed.), Empirical Insights into Language and Cognition.
+Nobel (accepted, in press).

+Börtlü, G., & Uzun, İ.P.
+(2025).
+Türkçede ünlü uzunluğunun Katı ZÜ kuramı çerçevesinde çözümlemesi.
+Journal of Turkish Language and Literature (TÜDED) (accepted, in press).

+Arslan, M.N., & Uzun, İ.P.
+(2025).
+An Acoustic Analysis of Surrounding Vowel Effects on Intervocalic /h/ in Turkish.
+Hacettepe University Journal of Faculty of Letters. https://doi.org/10.32600/huefd.1534383

 #### (2023)
 Uzun, İ.P.
 (2023).
 Prosodic and analogical effects in phonetic realization in Turkish noun-noun compounds.
-Hacettepe Üniversitesi Edebiyat Fakültesi Dergisi, 40(2).
+Hacettepe University Journal of Faculty of Letters, 40(2).

 #### (2022)